 Warning light Warning light/Details/Actions (U.S.A.)
-(Canada) Brake system warning light (warning buzzer)1 Low brake fluid Malfunction in the brake system This light also comes on when the parking brake is not released.
-If the light turns off after the parking brake is fully released the system is operating normally. → Immediately stop the vehicle in a safe place and contact your Toyota dealer. == Charging system warning light Indicates a malfunction in the vehicle's charging system → Immediately stop the vehicle in a safe place and contact your Toyota dealer.
-(If equipped) Low engine oil pressure warning light Indicates that the engine oil pressure is too low2. → Immediately stop the vehicle in a safe place and contact your Toyota dealer. ₹ CHECK Malfunction indicator lamp Indicates a malfunction in: The electronic engine control system; The electronic throttle control system; or The electronic automatic transmission control system. → Have the vehicle inspected by your Toyota dealer immediately.
+Brake system warning light (warning buzzer)1 Low brake fluid Malfunction in the brake system This light also comes on when the parking brake is not released.
+If the light turns off after the parking brake is fully released the system is operating normally. → Immediately stop the vehicle in a safe place and con- tact your Toyota dealer. - Charging system warning light Indicates a malfunction in the vehicle's charging system → Immediately stop the vehicle in a safe place and con- tact your Toyota dealer.
+HT CHECK Malfunction indicator lamp Indicates a malfunction in: The electronic engine control system; The electronic throttle control system; or The electronic automatic transmission control system. → Have the vehicle inspected by your Toyota dealer immediately.
+SRS warning light Indicates a malfunction in: The SRS airbag system; The front passenger occupant classification system; or The seat belt pretensioner system → Have the vehicle inspected by your Toyota dealer immediately.